Battle of San Pietro Infine: Aftermath

 The Battle of San Pietro was part of the overall campaign to breach the Bernhardt/Reinhard Line, some 10 km deep at that point.
 It took six weeks of heavy fighting—from early November to late December—to overcome the German defenses.
 During that time, the Fifth Army sustained 16,000 casualties.
 The highway through the Mignano Gap to the Liri Valley was nicknamed "Death Valley" by members of the attacking force.
 The battle destroyed the town of San Pietro Infine completely.
 Destruction was wrought by a combination of close combat, both Allied and German mortar and artillery, and German "scorched earth" policy.
 Both the battle and the plight of the civilian population have inspired numerous accounts, most famous of which is the John Huston film The Battle of San Pietro.

+After the battle American General Mark Wayne Clark, commander of the Fifth Army, sent Vincenzo Dapino a congratulatory telegram: "I wish to congratulate the officers and soldiers of your command for the success of yesterday's attack on Monte Lungo at Point 343.
+This action demonstrates the determination of the Italian soldiers to free their country from German domination, a determination that may well serve as an example to the oppressed peoples of Europe".
+On 11 January 1944 Dapino left the command of the 1st Motorized Group to General Umberto Utili and entered service at the Army General Staff for special assignments, having been awarded the title of Officer of the Military Order of Savoy.

 By mid-January, Fifth Army had reached the formidable Gustav Line defenses and commenced the first Battle of Monte Cassino, which started on 17 January 1944.